-For Couples Who Love Vegas
+For Couples Who Love Stories About Love

 For Couples Who Get Turned On By Neuroscience

 Helen Fisher put 37 people into an MRI brain scanner who’d reported either being currently happily in love, still in love after 10-25 years of marriage, or recently dumped to learn where love lives in the brain and how it works neurologically.
-Watch her talk so that the next time your partner demands to know what the hell is wrong with you, you can defend yourself on the basis of your crazy love and call it science.

 For Couples Who Think They’re Missing Something